mariamALLI/circle-3-presentation/slides.md

 ## Global Object

-The global object provides built-in functions, constants, and global variables accessible from anywhere in your code.
-In browsers, it’s window, while in Node.js, it’s global.
+The global object serves as a container for built-in functions, constants, and global variables accessible throughout your code.
+In browsers, this object is `window`, while in Node.js, it is `global`.

 ```javascript
 let name = 'Mariam';